studiochampgauche/headless-react-wordpress-boilerplate/README.md

 ### My page animation is done before the first loader has finished

-- The loader is made in a `Promise`.
+- The preloader is made in a `Promise`.
 You can decide when the promise is done and you can call your animation inner this method `window.loader.then()`.

 ## Changelog